🇩🇪

 Beyond Berlin: every major city has a scene

-Berlin's vegan infrastructure — hundreds of dedicated restaurants, vegan bakeries, fully vegan supermarkets, and a culture of explicit labelling — has raised expectations across the country.
+Berlin set the benchmark, and other German cities have followed.
 Hamburg's Schanzenviertel, Munich's Maxvorstadt, Cologne's Belgian Quarter, and Leipzig's Connewitz neighbourhood all have well-developed plant-based clusters.
-Even mid-sized cities such as Freiburg, Münster, and Heidelberg have dedicated vegan restaurants and strong supermarket provision.
-Germany's Level 1 ranking reflects this national distribution, not just one city carrying the score.
+Mid-sized cities such as Freiburg, Münster, and Heidelberg also have dedicated vegan restaurants and strong supermarket provision.

 04